iProfile™ Portfolio – Global Equity Balanced Series I

 Portfolio Overview

-The iProfile™ Portfolio – Global Equity Balanced, Series I, rose over the period (by 2%) and outperformed its global equity balanced peer group median (1.2%).
-All component iProfile pools made gains, with the iProfile Emerging Markets Private Pool performing best, and the iProfile Low Volatility Pool delivering the weakest return.
-The portfolio benefited most from its Canadian equity components.
+The iProfile™ Portfolio – Global Equity Balanced, Series I, rose over the period (0.5%) and outperformed its Global Equity Balanced peer group median (-0.25%).
+Most component iProfile pools delivered positive returns, with the iProfile Emerging Markets Private Pool performing best, while the iProfile U.S. Equity Private Pool delivered a negative return.
+The portfolio benefited most from its Canadian equity components and international equity exposures.

-The iProfile Emerging Markets Private Pool was the top performer.
-It outperformed the MSCI Emerging Markets Index (in Canadian dollars, total net return), as all three of the component mandates in the pool delivered gains, and two outperformed the MSCI benchmark.
-However, the pool’s overall contribution to portfolio gains was limited by its relatively low weight allocation.
-The pool’s absolute performance benefited most from an overweight allocation to, and stock selection in, the information technology sector.
-More than 30% of the pool is invested in the sector and it accounted for more than all of the pool’s total return.
-Roughly half of the gains came from holdings in the semiconductor group, especially in South Korea.
+The iProfile Emerging Markets Private Pool was the top-performing equity component on an absolute basis, delivering a strong 5.8% return and outperforming the MSCI Emerging Markets Index (in Canadian dollars, total net return).
+All three of the component mandates in the pool delivered positive gains, with strength concentrated in South Korea and Taiwan, benefiting from robust semiconductor demand related to artificial intelligence.
+However, the pool's overall contribution to portfolio gains was limited by its relatively low weight allocation of approximately 3.8%.
+The pool's absolute performance benefited most from overweight allocation to, and stock selection in, the information technology sector, which accounted for the majority of the pool's total return, with roughly half of the gains coming from holdings in the semiconductor industry group.

 To discuss your investment strategy, speak to your IG Advisor.